 Last spring #RevPit put me on a spring board to success.
 I had shelved my second book after having no luck in the query trenches after two years and had recently finished CP edits my third book.
 This time around I really wanted to focus on revising and making my book as perfect as possible, as I had queried too early in the past, which is when I found out about #RevPit.
 My editor Sione was so attentive, and we ended up having several Skype chats about the revisions and solutions to issues she found in the manuscript.
 I learned a ton and it was so mentally boosting to have someone invested in the story.
 She was as encouraging as she was critical, and I always felt she had my best interests at heart.
 My book flourished under her expertise and became so much better.
 Now, I’m signed with a wonderful agent and that same book is currently on submission to editors at prominent publishing houses.
 Without #RevPit I’m confident that process would have been longer and harder.
 And I still chat with my fellow #RevPit winners in a group where we continue to help and support each other on our journeys.
 It truly is a community that will help you grow, and I’m forever grateful to this contest.

--Liselle Sambury, 2018 Winner, Rep'd by Kristy Hunter at the Knight Agency
+-Liselle Sambury, 2018 Winner, Author of Blood Like Magic, Rep'd by Kristy Hunter at the Knight Agency

 I was lucky enough to get into #RevPit last year, and get the incomparable Jeni Chapelle as my editor.
 I'd worked with CPs and betas on my MS, but Jeni was something else entirely.
 Her ideas were spectacular, and helped me turn what was a pretty good story into something much better.
 She worked me hard--three major edits in the five weeks, and I cut a lot (which I needed and wanted) and added quite a bit.
 I would say that #RevPit isn't for someone who just wants to be told their work is good.
 You must want to work very hard to make improvements to your story, and be willing to listen to your editors suggestions, as well as feel free to offer your own.
 Jeni and I brainstormed some bits together, and over the contest, we became friends.
 I have recommended her to every writer I know, I think, and cannot say enough wonderful things about her skills and her thoughtfulness.
 She taught me so many tricks that I will use for the rest of my writing career.